 Locket of the Iron Solari is a great choice and probably the best item to get after Runic Bulwark or Zeke's Herald.
 If enemies have high aoe burst damage and someone on your team is already building Runic Bulwark then I would advise you to get this before Zeke's Herald even if your team is AD-heavy because this item can seriously help against aoe burst damage.

-Mikael's Crucible is a pretty useful item to build but I rarely build it because of all the better options.
+Mikael's Blessing is a pretty useful item to build but I rarely build it because of all the better options.
 If none of the other options are valid at this point though because your teammates are covering it or you don't have heavy AD, then this item is a viable choice.

 Conclusion to Items